t0mpr1c3/Relay-control-board/README.md

 Control board for NAIS JSM1A or Songle SRD NO relays on Dangerous Prototypes DP5031 standard PCB size.

-With apologies to Sparkfun Electronics for stealing the schematic and some of the layout from COM-11041, designed by N. Seidle and Joel Bartlett.
+Derived from Sparkfun Electronics COM-11041 designed by N. Seidle and Joel Bartlett.

 The component values are designed for VCC = 5 VDC.
 For VCC = 12 VDC, use R2 = 2.2K and R4 = 3.3K.